ctrine/auth/README.md

     // The domain used for callbacks.
     domain: 'http://www.mydomain.com',
     // The “:provider” parameter is required to identify the provider; the
-    // following value is the default one and you can ommit the setting.
+    // following value is the default one and you can omit the setting.
     authRoute: '/auth/:provider',
     // Route to process the callback; the following value is the default one and
-    // you can ommit the setting.
+    // you can omit the setting.
     callbackRoute: '/auth/callback',
     // Called when the authentication completes.
     onSuccess(provider, req, res, next) {